-The trouble lies in figuring out who those advocates are – or which users are most likely to become them – and you definitely need a tool to help you with that.
+The trouble lies in figuring out who those advocates are – or which users are most likely to become them.

 First, you can see who your “top” fans are:

-They’re ranked on the number and type of interactions (for example, a comment has more weight than a like).
-In this example, Bob has liked 18 posts and commented once, Tommy has liked 20 posts.
-Both Tommy and Bob are probably very interested in what we have to say!
+Fans are ranked on the number and type of their interactions (for example, a comment has more weight than a like).
+In this example, it looks we should engage with Mike Allton, doesn’t it?

 There are times when you’ll just want to check the “real thing”.

 That option doesn’t exist on Hootsuite.
-You can go directly to a post (you’ll need to click on the timestamp of the post), then dig for comments, but as highlighted earlier, Hootsuite can miss a lot of activity.
+You can go directly to a post (you’ll need to click on the timestamp of the post), then dig for comments.

 Your needs as a small to mid-sized business, simply won’t be the same as those of an enterprise multinational.
 They may not even be the same as your rivals in the same space.

-Although Hootsuite and Agorapulse are similar, they’re not the same.
+Although Hootsuite and Agorapulse are similar, they’re certainly not cut from the same cloth.
 These 12 differences may be just what you need to make that call when it’s time.

 What tool do you currently use to manage your social media?
 Do you like more granular oversight and control, or just a high-level overview?